webrecorder/browsertrix-crawler/README.md

 </details>

-### Configuring chromium / puppeteer / pywb
+### Configuring Chromium / Playwright / pywb

 There is a few environment variables you can set to configure chromium and pywb:

-- CHROME_FLAGS will be split by spaces and passed to chromium (via `args` in puppeteer).
+- CHROME_FLAGS will be split by spaces and passed to Chromium (via `args` in Playwright).
 Note that setting some options is not supported such as `--proxy-server` since they are set by browsertrix itself.
-- SOCKS_HOST and SOCKS_PORT are read by pywb0 to proxy upstream traffic
+- SOCKS_HOST and SOCKS_PORT are read by pywb to proxy upstream traffic

 Here's some examples use cases: